kipcole9/money/README.md

 ### Managing the configuration at runtime

 During exchange rate service startup, the function `init/1` is called on the configured exchange rate retrieval module.
 This module is expected to return an updated configuration allowing a developer to customise how the configuration is to be managed.
 See the implementation at `Money.ExchangeRates.OpenExchangeRates.init/1` for an example.

+To support runtime (re-)configuration the following functions are provided:

+  * `Money.ExchangeRates.Retriever.config/0` returns the current configuration of the exchange rates retrieval service.

+  * `Money.ExchangeRates.Retriever.stop/0` and `Money.ExchangeRates.Retriever.start/0` stop and start the exchange rates retrieval service respectively.

+  * `Money.ExchangeRates.Retriever.reconfigure/1` reconfigures the exchange rates retrieval service.
+It does not restart the service, the service remains active during the recongiguration.

 ### Using Environment Variables in the configuration